managination/afrr/readme-ew.md

 ## EWC SPECIFIC NOTES SECTION

-### NOTES:

-- The UI front=end "registration" check is currently turned off since it was just deployed to testnet (Volta).
-The registration checks should be re-enabled as appropriate.

 ### TODOs?:

 - at end of deploy don't relinquish ownership but set owner to multisig address